almontasser/udcn/README.md

 ## Testing

-Run the automated test suite:
+Run the automated test suite using the helper script.
+This script builds the project, sets up a temporary test interface, runs a quick Interest/Data exchange, and prints the resulting statistics:

 ```bash
 ./test_udcn.sh